 - Broken arms

 - Fractured ankles

 - Cuts and scrapes

 - Burns and scalds

 Some injuries are more serious because they have happened to a child.
 Children can, for example, damage the growth plate of their bones and this will affect how the bone grows and develops over the coming years.

 How do you start school accident claims?

 Many people start their claims by calling a law firm like Accident Advice Helpline.
-They have a broad range of experience in all types of school accident claims and will be able to guide you through the process.
-You will be allocated a personal injury lawyer who will work for you on a no win, no fee* basis so you will not have to pay a large upfront sum in legal fees.
-You can call their team on freephone 0800 689 0500 or 0333 500 0993 from a mobile.
+We have a broad range of experience in all types of school accident claims and will be able to guide you through the process.
+You will be allocated a personal injury lawyer who will work for you on a no-win, no-fee basis so you will not have to pay a large upfront sum in legal fees.
+You can call our team on 0800 689 0500 from a landline or 0333 500 0993 from a mobile.